 At Domtar, and its predecessor Paper Excellence, Jackson has imbued and emphasized the need to operate responsibly in a highly regulated global market — from an environmental sustainability and innovation perspective, as well as an understanding that meaningful partnerships with its local communities is paramount to a successful enterprise.

-In particular, Domtar’s commitment to environmental sustainability has never wavered, nor will it now.
-The company ensures that 100 percent of its forest management, chain of custody and controlled wood adhere to internationally recognized standards.
+Domtar’s commitment to environmental sustainability has never wavered, nor will it now.
+The company ensures that 100 percent of its forest management, chain of custody and controlled wood adhere to internationally-recognized standards.
 By sourcing fiber exclusively according to FSC, SFI or PEFC guidelines, Domtar safeguards the environmental integrity of its operations.
 That will not change.

-In addition, there are no changes to how Domtar operates, including its governance and management.
-The company’s day-to-day operations will continue under the direction of its experienced Management Board, ensuring consistency and continuity.
+In addition, there will be no changes to how Domtar operates, including its governance and management.
+The company’s day-to-day operations will continue under the direction of its experienced Management Board and enforced under its Code of Conduct and Business Ethics and global sustainability policy, ensuring consistency, continuity and a commitment to sustainability and ethical behavior.
 Any engagement with APP will occur at arm’s length, understanding that Domtar’s priority continues to be doing what is right for its own stakeholders.

 Domtar’s End Markets